Principia Mathematica

 This third aim motivated the adoption of the theory of types in PM.
-The theory of types adopts grammatical restrictions on formulas that rules out the unrestricted comprehension of classes, properties, and functions.
+The theory of types adopts grammatical restrictions on formulas that rule out the unrestricted comprehension of classes, properties, and functions.
 The effect of this is that formulas such as would allow the comprehension of objects like the Russell set turn out to be ill-formed: they violate the grammatical restrictions of the system of PM.